Fatty Acids: Digestion, Transport, and Mobilization on the MCAT

 When the body is in a state where energy is needed, such as in sympathetic stimulation, the release of epinephrine should result in the increase of available energy sources.
 In this case, it comes from the free fatty acids.

-Stimulatory Hormones for Hormone Sensitive Lipase
+Stimulatory Hormones For Hormone Sensitive Lipase

 IV.
 Wrap Up/Key Terms